hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * Notice of version change to Business Source Adjustable Summary (MTD) - V 1.0
 * Notice of version change to Individual Losses (MTD) - V1.0
 * Notice of version change to Individual Calculations v 1.0

+Version 1.9

+* Addition of requirement for businesses and landlords to provide information about residential property disposals
+* Addition of information regarding BSAS adjustments
+* Addition of content changes to meet MTD Style Guide V2.2
+* Replacing the term ‘crystallisation’ with ‘final declaration